syarahmadi/Bikeshare/README.md

-please Run bikeshare.py
-This is project of Udacity
+This is project of a course.